Cable landing point: Associated facilities

 Frequently, there will be a nearby cable landing station, or cable termination station, which may well be shared between multiple cable systems, but in some cases, the cable may be laid many miles inland before reaching its termination point.

 A cable landing station may or may not be required, depending on whether, for example, the submarine cable requires power in order to provide power to submarine repeaters or amplifiers.
 The voltages applied to the cables can be high—3,000 to 4,000 volts for a typical trans-Atlantic telecommunications cable system, and 1,000 volts for a cross-channel telecommunications cable system.
 Submarine power cables can operate at many kilovolts: for example, the Fenno-Skan power cable operates at 400 kV DC.

 A cable termination station is the point at which the submarine cable connects into the land-based infrastructure or network.
 A cable termination station may be the same facility as the cable landing station, or may be many miles away.
 The termination station will usually be the point where high-capacity 'backhaul' land-based network connects to areas of high demand, which are usually centres of high population density, rather than the usually remote locations of cable landing points/landing stations/termination stations.
 A good example of this is the Endeavour cable system which connects Australia to Hawaii.
-The cable landing point in Sydney is Tamarama Beach, some distance from the cable termination station in Paddington.
+The cable landing point in Sydney is Tamarama Beach, four kilometres from the cable termination station in Paddington.

 For power cables the term cable termination station is not strictly determined.
 It is either the point where the underwater cable ends and where the overhead powerline starts or if the whole line is implemented as cable, the first cable sleeve on the land.
 However one can also say that the substation or HVDC static inverter plant, where the connection to the grid is made describe as cable termination station.
 However, this station can be far away from the coast.